+The MMBC was founded at Litherland in 1932 and is one of the oldest Inland Waterways cruising clubs in existence (click for press cuttings).
 The club’s objective is to encourage interest in boat building, cruising, popularise inland waterways and social contact with people interested in these and allied activities.
 The MMBC is affiliated to the Inland Waterways Association and the Association of Inland Waterways Cruising Clubs.

 The club has three sets of linear moorings on the Leeds Liverpool Canal as follows:

 Opposite the towpath adjacent to bridge 22 and close to the Ship Inn.

 Opposite the towpath adjacent to bridge 27a .
 These moorings also have a pump-